-The third week of Advent is laden with celebrations both traditional and popular.
-Here are seven practices your family might want to try, plus some ideas for making time for quiet anticipation.
+The last two weeks of Advent are laden with celebrations both traditional and popular.
+Here are seven feasts and practices your family might want to try during the “heart” of Advent, plus some ideas for making time for quiet anticipation.

-The third week of Advent is laden with celebrations both traditional and popular, making it one of the most action-packed weeks of the Church year.
-Here are six traditional practices your family might want to try, or at least acknowledge in some small way.
+The last two weeks of Advent are laden with celebrations both traditional and popular, making it one of the most action-packed few weeks of the Church year.
+Here are seven traditional practices your family might want to try during the “heart” of Advent, or at least acknowledge in some small way.
 Don’t feel pressured to try them all—choose one or two, leaving some time for quiet prayer and anticipation.
 (We’ve got some suggestions for that, too.)

 December 12 | Feast of Our Lady of Guadalupe